RajuGujjalapati/flask_blog_webapp/README.md

 # flask_blog_webapp
-A blog web app was developed using flask.
+A blog web application was developed using flask.

 # what does it do?
 Helps user to post and able to see others posts
 # what did you learn new things here?